-(a) Seminars are held in alternate weeks.
-Lectures and Tutorials are held in alternate weeks. t Time of Option will depend on subject chosen.
+(a) Seminars are held in alternate weeks. (b) Refer to page 96 for details of changes in humanities subjects operating from 1962.
+Lectures and Tutorials are held in alternate weeks.
+Time of Option will depend on subject chosen.
 See the Tables headed: Times of Principal Classes".